sclorg/httpd-container/examples/README.md

 curl --insecure https://127.0.0.1:8443
 ```

-Note: The use of `--insecure` option is caused by using self-signed certificates for HTTPS by default.
+Note: The use of the `--insecure` option is caused by using self-signed certificates for HTTPS by default.